trebor/soul-bound/rfc.md

 ## **1.1 Purpose & Audience**

-This document defines the **Soul Bound Protocol**, a decentralized, privacy-preserving framework for creating Sybil-resistant digital identities anchored in real-world, in-person verification events.
+This document defines the **Soul Bound Protocol**, a decentralized, privacy-preserving framework for creating digital identities that are strongly anchored to real-world, in-person verification events.
 By treating Soul Bound as a *protocol* rather than a single software product, we enable multiple interoperable implementations to:

 * Generate and manage non-transferable identity tokens on a distributed ledger
 * Record sponsorship and reputation stakes in a standardized, auditable format
 * Decouple "trust semantics" (how applications interpret the identity graph) from the core verification mechanics
 * Embed economic incentives (staking, slashing, performance rewards) to align honest behavior and deter fraud

+The protocol is designed to make it economically and practically infeasible to create fraudulent identities at scale, while still allowing for legitimate identity creation.
+This is achieved through a combination of:
+* In-person verification requirements that cannot be easily automated
+* Economic stakes that make fraud costly
+* Decentralized validation that prevents single points of failure
+* Privacy-preserving mechanisms that protect user data

+While no system can guarantee absolute prevention of fraud, the protocol's design ensures that:
+* Creating a single fraudulent identity requires significant effort and cost
+* Creating multiple fraudulent identities becomes exponentially more difficult
+* The economic cost of fraud exceeds any potential benefit
+* Legitimate users can still create and manage their identities efficiently

 **Intended audience:**